Optikube/.github/profile/README.md

 - Cost insights on a user's deployment utilizing real time data.

 ## Prerequisites
-Before attempting to launch Optikube, the following should already be installed and running:
+Before attempting to launch Optikube, the following should already be installed and running on your local machine:
 - Helm Client installed -> [Helm Docs](https://helm.sh/docs/intro/install/)
 - A supported Kubernetes cluster deployed ( currently only GKE) -> [GKE Docs](https://cloud.google.com/kubernetes-engine/docs/quickstarts/create-cluster)

 ## Installation
-- Run the following Commands
+- Run the following commands in your terminal:
   ```
   Helm Charts installation steps here
   ```